Vocabulary words are the foundation of writing, so the more you know, the more engaging and accurate your writing will be. Grab a new word today!

 Definition of Salient :

 \ ˈsā-lyənt \ adjective; most noticeable or important.
-Also, noun; a piece of land or section of fortification that juts out to form an angle.
+And also, noun; a piece of land or section of fortification that juts out to form an angle.

 "Residents agreed: the salient difference between the Burger Hut and the Chicken Shack was the action going on in the parking lot."